emmacadavra/creature-feature-react/README.md

 ## **Project Overview**

+Creature Feature is a quirky, interactibve photo-sharing app dedicated to our often smaller - but by no means lesser - animal companions.
+Although it shares a name with the famous horror/sci films known as 'Creature Features', the creatures featured on this platform are anything but scary!

 ![Am I responsive screenshot](#)

 _Include link to back-end repo and live link (also add live link to back-end repo)_